KatjaLeonteva/pokemon/README.md

 Due to time constraints, HP vs. Converted Energy Cost was used instead, but this makes the chart less representative as many items overlap.

 4. Legality for tournament play (rule formats) and card rarity - Table
-- Filters inside summary section as they also apply to charts
+- Filters apply dynamically to both the table and charts, therefore they are located in Summary section and not next to table
 - (unimplemented) Multi-select in filters

 ### Project structure
-Currently, the project is a single-page application with a single route.
+The project is a single-page application with one main route.
 The project follows a modular structure, with components, services, and styles separated for better organization and maintainability.

 ```